FuelLabs/fuels-rs/docs/src/types/vectors.md

 ### Nested vectors

-There is one more step you must take if you're logging a vector nested immediately inside another vector -- i.e. `Vec<Vec<u32>>`
+There is one more step you must take if you're logging a vector nested immediately inside another vector -- e.g. `Vec<Vec<u32>>`

 An example: